gangeshbaskerr/Phishing-Website-Detection/README.md

 6) **How to extract features from dataset :**

-    _How to extract thefeatures from  the dataset so that the machine learning could happen in a much better and efficient way._
+    _How to extract the features from  the dataset so that the machine learning could happen in a much better and efficient way._

 8) **Different aspects of drowsiness during driving  :**